Home Attic Insulation

-Attic temperatures range to 160 degrees in the summer.
-Proper attic insulation makes a buffer to stop the heat from coming into the rooms below it.
-But not all insulation materials give the same results.
+Attic temperatures can rise up to 160 degrees in the summer.
+Proper attic insulation creates a buffer to stop the heat from coming into the rooms below it.
+Not all insulation materials give the same results.
 We get 3 times the results by using cellulose.

-Bestway Insulation uses a variety of insulation products but find Cellulose superior at insulating in many applications for existing business and residence homes.
+Bestway Insulation uses a variety of insulation products, but find that Cellulose is superior at insulating many existing businesses and residential homes.

-1) Cheep energy prices and 2) less product knowledge and 3) little understanding on how installation techniques help minimize air leakage for the average home or building.
+1) Cheap energy prices 2) less product knowledge and 3) little understanding on how installation techniques help minimize air leakage for the average home or building.

-Colorado has adopted International Energy Conservation Codes in effect no latter than July 1st 2008, requiring a minimum of an R-38 in the front range area.
+Colorado adopted International Energy Conservation Codes that went into effect no later than July 1st 2008, requiring a minimum of an R-38 in the front range area.

-The department of energy and the Governor’s energy office recommend an R-49 to R-60 insulation in our attics.
+The Department of Energy and the Governor’s energy office recommend an R-49 to R-60 insulation in our attics.
 Why not go higher?
-The excel energy makeover house and Home Performance with Energy Star Boulder project house had an R-60 installed in the attic.
+The Xcel Energy Makeover house and Home Performance with Energy Star Boulder Project house had an R-60 installed in the attic.

-Cellulose material consists of a non-toxic recycled newspaper product, which contains boron, a fire resistant additive.
-Cellulose is a denser product than various fiber insulations.
+Cellulose material consists of a non-toxic recycled newspaper product, which contains boron; a fire resistant additive.
+Cellulose is a denser product than various fiber insulation.

 Cellulose production uses significantly less energy to be produced than fiberglass and is a readily available resource due to it’s recycled nature.

-Standard fiberglass may allow air leakage through the insulating air pockets.
+Standard fiberglass allows air leakage through the insulating air pockets.
 Insulating air pockets help give fiberglass a higher R-value.

 Due to the nature of batted material, which is commonly in the form of fiberglass insulation-batts, fiberglass must also be perfectly cut and placed in between rafters by insulation installers.
 Tyvek or foam must be used in combination with fiberglass to minimize air leakage.
 Many homes do not have Tyvek installed in their walls.

 Blown fiberglass is available, however air leakage may still be a concern when not used with proper foam air sealing.
 Some recent glass mixtures have allowed some fiberglass to be less itchy and non-air born, so it is less of a concern.